-As discussed in Note A to the special-purpose financial statements, the financial statements referred to above have been prepared for the purpose of complying with Chapter 10.550, Rules of the Auditor General, State of Florida, and are not intended to be a complete presentation of the financial position and changes in financial position of the Clerk.
-Additionally, the special-purpose financial statements present only the Clerk and are not intended to present the financial position and changes in financial position of Santa Rosa County, Florida, taken as a whole.
-Our opinion is not modified with respect to this matter
+As discussed in Note A to the financial statements, the financial statements referred to above have been prepared for the purpose of complying with the Rules of the Auditor General, State of Florida.
+In conformity with the Rules, the accompanying financial statements are intended to present the financial position and changes in financial position of each major fund, and aggregate remaining fund information, only for that portion of the major funds, and the aggregate remaining fund information, of Santa Rosa County, Florida that is attributable to the Clerk.
+They do not purport to, and do not, present fairly the financial position of Santa Rosa County, Florida as of September 30, 2014, and the changes in its financial position for the fiscal year then ended in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to these matters.